joshkell/joshkell/README.md

 -->

 - Statistician and Researcher at Salt Lake Community College
-- Master's in Exercise Sciences
+- Master's in Exercise Sciences (Health Promotion & Exercise Physiology)
 - Currently working on PhD in Rehabilitation Sciences with an emphasis in Biostatistics (Public Health Statistics)
 - I enjoy running, swimming, cycling, and lifting weights
 - Publications: https://www.linkedin.com/in/joshua-kelley-108/details/publications/